DanielleMatthews/GreenHeavenStore/README.md

 ```
 node seed.js
 ```
+* Create an .env file with the MONGO URI and the PORT in the file
-* Then you will run this to get it working on your local host
+* Then you will run this to get it all working on your local host
 ```
 nodemon
 ```